-At the core of quality programs are teachers.
-Observe teacher-child interactions to see how teachers talk with children.
-The tone of the classroom should be calm, yet busy.
+Teachers are at the heart of any child care program.
+The tone of their classroom should be calm, yet busy.
 The younger the children, the more often teachers should be on the floor engaging at their level.
-At all ages, teachers should be frequently talking and interacting with children using a pleasant tone.
-To learn more about the teachers in the program, ask about hiring, orientation, training, and retention practices.
+But teachers for all ages should be frequently talking and interacting with children, always using a pleasant tone.
+When evaluating child care for your family, learn more about the teachers in the program; and ask about hiring, training, education opportunities, and retention practices.

-The early childhood years are unique and the classroom environments and learning experiences should reflect this joyful stage of childhood.
-Look for furniture appropriately-sized for the youngest of children and elements that make the classroom feel more like home rather than a mini-elementary school.
-There should be ample space for children to move and explore, as well as soft, cozy places to sit and relax.
+The early childhood years are unique, and the classroom environments should be uniquely designed for this joyful stage.
+Look for furniture that’s appropriately-sized for the youngest of children; carefully selected elements that consider safety; and materials that make the classroom feel less like a mini-elementary school, and more like home.
+Additionally, there should be soft, clean, cozy places for quiet time; ample space for children to move and explore; and the room to be socially distant when necessary.

 Local Licensing and Accreditations

 All child care centers must be licensed by the state in which they reside.
 Licensing certificates should be visible in the center.
-Some programs seek additional certifications and accreditations as a result of undergoing supplemental quality improvement processes.
-Ask about this in the programs you visit.
+Ask about additional certifications and accreditations that reflect a center’s commitment to even higher quality standards than those recommended by government agencies and regulations.

 Family Webinar: Choosing Quality Child Care

-We talk to education experts from the National Association for the Education for Young Children (NAEYC) to get insider tips on what to look for in a quality early childhood education program.
-You’ll hear how NAEYC sets standards and how to select the option best suited to your child’s unique needs.
+For insider tips on choosing a child care center, listen to our talk with the National Association for the Education for Young Children (NAEYC).
+You’ll hear how NAEYC sets standards, and how to select the option best suited to your child’s unique needs.